 And the telling of black lie, porky pies continue.
 At that time, he had no children.
 Yes, he did/does work on ESL101, but if you go to the site and take a closer look, you can see that he contributes on a minimal basis.
 It’s basically just his name on the site and a group of unpaid interns contributing the bulk of the material.

 Now, unless the two CEOs at Footprints Recruiting are identical twins, Ben and Tyler are spitting image doppelgangers.
 The 5 o’clock shadow, the ‘V’ hairline.
 Perhaps that’s why Ben was wearing shades in this promotional article?
 But why wouldn’t he want to be identified?

 Conclusion: Ben Glickman is operating MyTEFL.com under the alias, “Tyler K”.
 If someone is willing to lie about their name, what else are they willing to lie about?

 Warning 2: Accreditation

-MyTEFL.com (and a certain member of their “group”) are very proud of their accreditation status, despite the online TEFL industry being unregulated and therefore there being no legit accreditation organizations to be found.
+MyTEFL.com (and a certain member of their “group”) are very proud of their accreditation status, despite the online TEFL industry being unregulated and there being no one international accreditation organization for online TEFL/TESOL certification courses.